This is a suggested eight days travel itinerary for Guatemala that includes Antigua, Lake Atitlán & Tikal.

 Iglesia de San Francisco (Antigua) |

-Start your day with a guided trek of Pacaya Volcano.
-The trek will provide you the opportunity to marvel the volcanic ashes and hot lava.
+Start your day with a guided hike of Pacaya Volcano.
+The hike will provide you the opportunity to marvel the volcanic ashes and hot lava.
 Pacaya is an active volcano in Guatemala, which first erupted approximately 23,000 years ago and has erupted at least 23 times since the Spanish conquest of Guatemala.

-After returning back from your trek just relax and enjoy rest of your day at the charming town of Antigua.
+Once you’re back from your hike or tour, take some time to unwind and enjoy the remainder of your day in the charming town of Antigua.

 Pacaya Volcano |